 OC is my home.
-I want it to be your home as well.
+And that's the experience we want you to have here.
 Home is where you learn, grow, connect with others, and take some risks.
 Home doesn't prepare you to stay there.
 It prepares you for life, to be able to go out into the world and succeed.
-And that's the experience we want you have here.
+And that's the experience we want you to have here.
 You will leave OC well prepared academically, socially, and spiritually for an effective life of service to your family, your profession, your community, and your church.
 And someday, when you long to return home, we want you to know that you'll always be welcomed at your alma mater.